Echidna Reproduction Echidna's 4 Penises, No Vagina & Lays Eggs

 Male Echidna - 4 Headed Penis

 The male echidna has a huge four-pronged penis, nearly a quarter of his body length when erect.
-Its penis starts as a single shaft but splits into two, and these, in turn, split again into two, giving a total of four penis heads (glans) at the end of its penis. (see photo).
+This penis starts as a single shaft but splits into two, and these, in turn, split again, giving a total of four penis heads at the end of its penis. (see photo).
 However, the female echidna has only a paired uterus (see below), so the male uses only two penis heads at a time to inseminate a female.
 Additionally, echidna sperm cells work cooperatively, swimming together in bundles of up to 100 sperm to reach the egg.
 In humans, each sperm cell swims independently.

-The echidna only uses its penis for mating–it does not urinate through its penis like most other mammals.
+The male echidna only uses its penis for mating.
+It does not urinate through its penis like most other mammals.
+The male echidna also has no scrotum–its two testicles are inside its body near its kidneys.
 When not in use, the echidna neatly tucks its penis away inside its cloaca.
-The male echidna also has no scrotum–its two testicles are inside its body near its kidneys.

 Female Echidna - No Vagina & Lays Eggs